Max Hoffmann: Eighth Army

 became a general mobilisation on 30 July 1914 (before Germany declared war), and it proceeded much more quickly than Berlin had anticipated:

 the Russian First Army crossed the eastern frontier of East Prussia on 17 August 1914.
 The German Eighth Army attacked the invaders unsuccessfully at the Battle of Gumbinnen on 20 August 1914.
 The Germans learned that the Russian Second Army was approaching the southern frontier of East Prussia in the west.
 To avoid being cut off, the alarmed Eighth Army commander, Maximilian von Prittwitz, proposed to retreat over the Vistula River and to abandon East Prussia to the invaders.
-He soon reconsidered and instead decided to move the bulk of his forces to block the Russian Second Army from reaching the Vistula, but on 22 August 1914 he and his chief of staff had already been relieved in favor of Paul von Hindenburg and Erich Ludendorff respectively.
+He soon reconsidered and instead decided to move the bulk of his forces to block the Russian Second Army from reaching the Vistula, but on 22 August 1914 he and his chief of staff Georg von Waldersee, had already been relieved in favor of Paul von Hindenburg and Erich Ludendorff respectively.
 (Hoffmann knew Ludendorff well: they had been neighbours in the same building in Berlin for several years.)